javascript-tutorial/en.javascript.info/1-js/07-object-inheritance/08-class-patterns/article.md

 So the prototypal pattern is more memory-efficient.

 ...But not only that.
-Prototypes allow us to setup the inheritance, precisely the same way as built-in Javascript constructors do.
+Prototypes allow us to setup the inheritance, precisely the same way as built-in JavaScript constructors do.
 Functional pattern allows to wrap a function into another function, and kind-of emulate inheritance this way, but that's far less effective, so here we won't go into details to save our time.

 ## Prototype-based inheritance for classes